Out-of-Network Claim Denied: Your Rights and How to Appeal

 If Emergency Care: "I received emergency care at [facility] on [date].
 Emergency care must be covered at in-network rates regardless of OON status.
 The provider should bill the insurer accordingly.
 I request reversal of the OON denial and payment at in-network rates."

-If Continuity of Care: "I was established with [provider] while they were in-network.
+If continuity of care: "I was established with [provider] while they were in-network.
 Medical records show ongoing treatment since [date].
 The treatment requires continuity with the same provider.
 My plan's continuity of care provision applies.
 Approval for continued coverage is requested."

 If No In-Network Options: "No in-network [specialty] provider is available within a reasonable distance.
 Attached is the insurer's own provider directory showing [specific gap].
 My doctor states this OON provider is necessary.
 I request in-network benefits be applied."